1889-90 Grievance with the SFA

 The following week it was reported that four Partick Thistle players, including William Proudfoot, had been unable to attend work on the following Monday, under doctors’ orders.
-An extensive protest was made by Thistle over the circumstances of the Cup defeat, and decision and counter-protest continued over the next five weeks over the following points.
+An extensive protest was made by Thistle over the circumstances of the Cup defeat, and the alleged professional activities of Thirds an their players, and decision and counter-protest continued over the next five weeks over the following points.

 - The referee’s decision to stop the game because of the encroachment of fans on the pitch affected the outcome of the game.